KrishnaSumanthG/RNN-LSTM-and-Fooling-Images-/README.md

 # RNN-LSTM-and-Fooling-Images-
-Image Captioning in a sentence using RNN and LSTM,Fooling Images
+Implementation of RNN and LSTMs from scratch

-Course-cs231n
+Image Captioning; Combination of CNNs and LSTMs